 “It’s shocking that someone would do something so cruel, deliberately causing so much suffering….
 Continue reading…

-The RSPCA is appealing for information after an elderly blind and deaf dog was found in Grainthorpe, Lincolnshire on Easter Monday (2 April) in a very poor condition.
+The RSPCA is appealing for information after a poorly and emaciated Japanese akita dog was found staggering on a Greater Manchester street.

 The member of the public who found the dog managed to confine him in their garden before contacting the RSPCA.
 An animal welfare officer (AWO) from the charity collected the dog and took him to the RSPCA’s Greater Manchester Animal Hospital for him to be assessed.